You might be struggling with the following issues...

 Psychosynthesis addresses the root causes of your childhood traumas underpinning your current life patterns and seeks to include the higher aspects of human nature, such as creativity, imagination, and intuition, alongside man's perennial search for meaning and purpose.
 Read here more about it.

 I work in person and online.
-My in-person treatment space is in a private residence in Nunhead, SE15 London.
+My in-person treatment space is in a private Nunhead, SE15 London residence.
 I charge £65 per hourly session.

 I mainly work with people seeking long-term counselling or therapy, so it's important to establish whether you feel comfortable with your choice of working with me.